gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 3. **Decouple Tax Policy from Broader Governance Discussions**

-   The Community Pool tax rate should reflect the network’s actual operational needs; not serve as a default placeholder for unresolved Treasury discussions or opportunistic funding demands.
+   The Community Pool tax rate should reflect the network’s actual operational needs, not serve as a default placeholder for unresolved Treasury discussions or opportunistic funding demands.

 4. **Preserve Hub Autonomy with Fiscal Discipline**